 "I wanted to reach the many businesses here that are very small," he said.
 "Some are happy at that size, but others want to grow bigger and we were targeting those."

-Small Business Tauranga chairman Steven Farrant said Mr McDonald had picked up the suggestion of doing a small business conference and run with it very efficiently and quickly.
+Small Business Tauranga chairman Steven Farrant said Mr McDonald had picked up the suggestion of doing a small business conference and run with it efficiently and quickly.

 "To be the first conference he had put on, in what was a relatively new city for him, was a phenomenal achievement," he said.